 To keep running fun, listen to music or podcasts while you run.
 You can multi-task on your run or just enjoy your favorite songs.
 It’s a great way to make running something you look forward to.
 Use the run/walk method described below an be sure you’re enjoying your runs.

-Now that we have some ideas on how a training plan works, let’s look at a sample running schedule for beginners.
+Now that we have some ideas on how a beginner running plan works, let’s look at a sample running schedule for beginners.

 That’s right.
 Just a simple 30-minute power walk.
 If you feel up to it, aim to make this a walk/run.
 Run for 1 minute, walk for 2, or vice versa.
 Or run for 30 seconds and walk for 1 minute.

 No matter if you’re running or walking, every 10 minutes, stop and take 20 air squats.
 Keep your weight back on your heels with your feet just wider than the hips’ distance, and squat down as low as you can go with your chest still facing forward (not down towards the ground).